 Things to Know

-- Multiple projects: 1) A duplicate swatch for my Jill Wolcott Knits® Swatch Workshop March 2017 notebook.
-2) Notes for a book review I’m writing (March 31 blog).
-3) Silk fabric rings from Oink Pigments that I got at TNNA.
+- Silk fabric rings from Oink Pigments that I got at TNNA.
 The use I plan for them needs them to not be in rings so I need to undo the seam.

 - The notebook just above is part of the Jill Wolcott Knits® Swatch Workshop March 2017.
-Did you miss it?
-I will be offering Jill Wolcott Knits® Swatch Workshop May 2017!
-Starts May 1, ends before Memorial Day.
-Registration will open March 21.
+I may put this on Teachable as a workshop.